jeremiahlangner/interpreter/rather.md

 #### Find

-Check for the existence of objects matching expressions in arrays.
+Check for the existence of objects or data values  matching expressions.

-Find receives two arguments.
-1. A list that may or may not contain an object matching an expression, and 2.
-An expression to determine whether an object in an array can be matched.
+A `find` function must include two arguments.
+1. A list that may or may not contain an object matching an expression, and 2. a matching expression.

+Find can evaluate lists, objects, and strings.

+For strings `find` matches individual characters against the expression argument.

+For lists `find` matches against each list value. `find` may be read as 'return true if an item in a list matches the expression argument'.

+For object `find` matches against the values of each key. `find` may be read as 'return true if the value of a key matches the expression';

-Find returns `true` for the first object found matching the expression.
+`find` returns `true` for only the first object found matching the expression argument.

+The properties referenced in the expression argument are rooted to the object under consideration.
+For example, for the list `[ { foo: 'bar'}, { bar: 'baz' } ]` The expression can reference the properties `foo` and `bar` directly, rather than using index notation for the lists.

+In the following example, some_list = [ { property_1: 'foo', property_2: 'bar'} ].

 Example
 ```
 find(some_list, property_1 = 'foo' and property_2 = 'bar') <-- returns `true` if an object in some_list has the properties property_1 equal to 'foo' and property_2 equal to 'bar'
 ```

 ### Symbols